JulAgu/JulAgu/Readme.md

 </div>

 I am an Agricultural Engineer ([UNAL](https://unal.edu.co/)) with a Master's Degree in Engineering ("Diplôme d'ingénieur") at [AgroParisTech](https://www.agroparistech.fr/) and a Master's Degree in Bio-informatics at [Université Paris Saclay](https://www.universite-paris-saclay.fr/).
-I'm currently working as Engineer in charge of developing the use of machine learning at the Agronomical Service of [Agrial](https://www.agrial.com/).
+I'm currently working as Machine Learning Engineer at the Agronomical Service of [Agrial](https://www.agrial.com/).
 I am an artificial intelligence and problem-solving enthusiast, and although I work on all kinds of projects, I have a special affinity with the agriculture and biological field.

 **I’m interested in:**
 - Theoretical Machine Learning (learning theory).
 - Transfer learning.
 - Curriculum learning.
 - Expert Knowledge representation.
+- Multi-agent Systems.

 **I’m currently learning:**
 - Deep Reinforcement learning.